 This document describes the process by which specifications are designed and written within the IIIF community.
 The first part describes the expected participation of the community throughout the process, including gathering real world use cases, discussing solutions, implementing products, and the role of the Technical Review Committee (TRC).
-The second part describes the processes that the editorial committee uses to ensure that the specifications are of the highest quality possible.
+The second section describes the processes that the editorial committee and the editors of a given specification use to ensure that the work is of the highest quality possible.
 The processes are intended to be as transparent and inclusive as possible, while still making progress quickly and responsibly.

 Updates to this document are tracked in the change log at the bottom of the page.

 1. Community Process

 1.1 Proposals and Feedback

 Community members discuss features and ideas for the specifications via IIIF-Discuss.
 IIIF holds regular community conference calls as well as various Community Group and Technical Specification Group meetings, the details and agendas for which are announced on IIIF-Discuss.
 There is also a Slack workspace for IIIF, with channels for both general and focused discussion.

 The primary communication channel for technical discussion of the specifications is the API issue list on Github, and is especially useful for implementers who want to track the discussion around an issue of interest.
 Technical Specification Groups will create issues for related public specifications in Github to ensure that they are available for review, and remain open until there is a decision.

 Consensus for decision-making is sought via discussion and healthy debate.
 If disagreements arise, proponents of each approach should provide mock-ups, examples, and demonstrate practicality of implementation as well as conformance to accepted design patterns, in order to justify their approaches.
 These suggestions will be reviewed and discussed by the appropriate Technical Specification Group, if one exists, and by the Editorial Committee, Technical Review Committee, and the community on technical calls and via other channels as appropriate.